 - Service and engagement

-University of Missouri Faculty Scholars + Faculty Insights
+University of Missouri Faculty Scholars + Faculty Insight

-University of Missouri Faculty Scholars and its internal-facing counterpart, Faculty Insights, allow users to discover UM System faculty collaborators based on research interests and goals.
+University of Missouri Faculty Scholars and its internal-facing counterpart, Faculty Insight, allow users to discover UM System faculty collaborators based on research interests and goals.

 Supports administrators (provosts, associate provosts, deans and chairs) with the management of academic units through discipline-specific comparative faculty data.